-EDUCATOR'S NOTE: Prior to the class, pour equal amounts of tasting water (filter, tap and bottle) for each member of the class.
-For example, for thirty students, there will be ten samples each of filtered, tap and bottled water.
+EDUCATOR'S NOTE: Prior to the class, pour equal amounts of tasting water (filter, tap and bottle) for each member of water).
 These may be provided in clean beakers, glasses or paper cups.
-Have them on trays ready for a blind taste test by students.
-Number each of the glasses and keep a record of the type of water in each glass.
+Have these on trays ready for a blind taste test by students.
+Number each of the glasses and keep a

-- In groups of three to four students, research the differences in treatment before consumption of either filtered, tap or bottled water.
-Each group will list the differences and share these with the class.
-Ask students to also think about the types of impurities that can be found in filtered, tap and bottled water.
-Does the treatment of the water remove all the impurities before it is consumed? - Distribute Blackline Master 4: Differences and Similarities in Types of Water.
-As each group presents their research, have students complete the chart to tap, filtered and bottled
+- In groups of three to four students, research the differences in treatment of filtered, tap or bottled water.
+In groups list the differences and share with the class.
+Ask students to explore types of impurities that can be found in filtered, tap and bottled water.
+Does the treatment of the water remove all impurities prior to consumption? - Distribute Blackline Master 3: Differences and Similarities in Types of Water.
+As each group presents their research, have students complete the chart to tap, filtered and bottled water.